-Know this that in the last days perilous times shall come (2 Timothy 3:1).
-The last days began with the birth of Christ and will end in Christ's return to set up His kingdom.
+Apostle Paul wrote: This know that in the last days perilous times shall come (2 Timothy 3:1).
+It was noted that the last days began with the birth of Christ and will end in Christ's return to set up His kingdom.
 The prediction of perilous times reveals what will occur in the final days of the church age.

-Despisers of those that are good, traitors, reckless, high-minded, lovers of pleasures more than lovers of God; having a form of godliness, but denying the power thereof (2 Timothy 3:2-5).
 All that will live godly in Christ Jesus shall suffer persecution.
-Evil men, and seducers shall grow worse and worse, deceiving, and being deceived (2 Timothy 3:12-13).
+Evil men, and seducers, shall wax (grow) worse and worse, deceiving, and being deceived (2 Timothy 3:12-13).

-PUT ON the whole armor of God, that you may be able to stand against the devices of the devil (Ephesians 6:11).
-A Bible commentary noted: Put on issues a sense of urgency, demanding immediate action, that one be not found defenseless of what God has provided for the saint of God.
+Apostle Paul wrote: Be strong in the Lord, and in the power of his might.
+Put on the whole armor of God, that you may be able to stand against the wiles (devices) of the devil (Ephesians 6:10-11).
+It was noted that PUT ON issues a sense of urgency, demanding immediate action, that one be not found defenseless of what God has provided for the saints of God.

 FOR WE wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places (Ephesians 6:12).
 One must recognize where their attack originates from.